headshed-dev/nanowrimo-23/pages/apps___fullstack___nestjs-react-monorepo.md

 - this to do with restul apis, nestjs is one of the most respected ( according to my reading so far ) restapi frameworks
 	- it is nodejs, typscript and based on expressjs but also can do fastify, yet another
+		- Fastify is **a web framework highly focused on providing the best developer experience with the least overhead and a powerful plugin architecture**.
+It is inspired by Hapi and Express and as far as we know, it is one of the fastest web frameworks in town. id:: 65493270-0601-4e8d-8f79-26d580a58393
+	-
 	- in this video
 		- by **Marius Espejo** who featured a playlist with [netninja nestjs crash course](https://www.youtube.com/watch?v=pcX97ZrTE6M&list=PL4cUxeGkcC9g8YFseGdkyj9RH9kVs_cMr)
 			- {{video https://www.youtube.com/watch?v=nY0R7pslbCI}}